elastic/kibana/README.md

 - If you've found a bug or want to request a feature, please create a [GitHub Issue](https://github.com/elastic/kibana/issues/new/choose).
   Please check to make sure someone else hasn't already created an issue for the same topic.
 - Need help using Kibana?
 Ask away on our [Kibana Discuss Forum](https://discuss.elastic.co/c/kibana) and a fellow community member or
-Elastic engineer will be glad to help you out. test..
+Elastic engineer will be glad to help you out.